t0mpseN/-/README.md

 ### Enabling/Disabling

 - You can press `F10` or manually right-click the icon on the System Tray and then select **"Toggle Script"**.
+Please note that when **Toggled ON**, every*ng you print that goes to your clipboard will be considered for the program execution, so if you don't want to have the dictionary interface always opening when you print something, please **Toggle it OFF**.

+### Text Selection and User Interface

+- You can use the `Win + Shift + S` key combination to target a portion of your screen where the text is at. **Please note that the program doesn't work well with large texts.
+For this you should manually type or paste the text on the upper textbox inside the user interface**.
+- Sometimes the OCR can detect some parts of the text wrong.
+In this cases you can manually edit the text.

 # **Credits**